 If medication doesn't alleviate the discomfort, your doctor may try to treat cysts by removing the fluid through aspiration.
 If the cyst persists and continues to cause discomfort, it may be removed surgically.
 Other breast lumps may also be removed by surgery.

 Proper nutrition may help in the treatment of breast lumps.
 If a woman smokes or drinks caffeine, she may want to reduce her consumption or eliminate these altogether.
 Although the evidence is inconclusive, some women have reported that their lumps subsided after they stopped smoking or gave up caffeine.

 Regular breast examinations are extremely important.
 The Canadian Cancer Society recommends that women in all age groups become familiar with their breasts and know what is normal for their breasts and notify their doctors about any detected changes.
-Breast self-exams are no longer recommended for women aged 40 to 74 who are not at a high risk of breast cancer, as research shows that this form of screening is not necessary.
+Breast self-exams are no longer recommended for women to screen for breast cancer, as research shows that this form of screening is not necessary.
 However, women aged 40 to 49 should talk to their doctor about their risk of breast cancer and whether they should get a mammogram.
-Women aged 50 to 69 should have a mammogram every two years.
+Women aged 50 to 74 should have a mammogram every two years.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Fibrocystic-Breast-Disease